-Please note: In the event that urgent or emergency work is required outside of planned construction, the contractor is required to notify the O'Hare Communications Center or Midway Communications Center so that CDA Safety may meet the contractor on site and determine safety requirements, if needed.
+Please note: If urgent or emergency work is required outside of planned construction, the contractor is required to notify the O'Hare Communications Center or Midway Communications Center so that CDA Safety may meet the contractor on site and determine safety requirements, if needed.
 If work being performed will impact the airfield, Airfield Operations must be notified.